jfjensen/CarSim/README.md

 In this fashion, the neural network will be fed exactly the part of the camera image which shows the position of the car with respect to the edges of the road and also its heading.

+The top image shows a raw camera image from the center camera of the car.
+The bottom image shows the cropped version with only the relevant part of the road.

 ![Original camera image](images/non-cropped_camera_image.png)

 ![Cropped camera image](images/cropped_camera_image.png)